MAD-Projects/Bone-Basics/Development-Process.md

 Continuous attention to technical excellence and good design enhances agility.

-Simplicity--the art of maximizing the amount of work not done--is essential.
+Simplicity-the art of maximizing the amount of work not done-is essential.

 The best architectures, requirements, and designs emerge from self-organizing teams.